 If the organization had existed for at least 3 tax years and had met the gross receipts test for all prior tax years but fails to meet the requirement for the current tax year, its tax-exempt status for the prior years will not be lost even if Form 1023 is not filed within 90 days after the close of the current tax year.
-However, the organization will not be treated as a section 501(c)(3) organization for the period beginning with the current tax year and ending with the filing of Form 1023.
+However, the organization will not be treated as a section with the current tax year and ending with the filing of Form 1023.

 Example.
 An organization is organized and operated exclusively for charitable purposes and is not a private foundation.
-It was incorporated on January 1, 1996, and files returns on a calendar-year basis.
+It was incorporated on January 1, 1999, and files returns on a calendar-year basis.
 It did not file a Form 1023.
-The organization's gross receipts during the years 1996 through 1999 were as follows:
+The organization's gross receipts during the years 1999 through 2002 were as follows:

-The organization's total gross receipts for 1996, 1997, and 1998 were \$6,900.
+The organization's total gross receipts for 1999, 2000, and 2001 were \$6,900.
 Therefore, it did not have to file Form 1023 and is exempt for those years.
-However, for 1997, 1998, and 1999 the total gross receipts were \$15,900.
-Therefore, the organization must file Form 1023 within 90 days after the end of its 1999 tax year.
-If it does not file within this time period, it will not be exempt under section 501(c)(3) for the period beginning with tax year 1999 and ending when the Form 1023 is received by the IRS.
-The organization, however, will not lose its exempt status for the tax years ending before January 1, 1999.
+However, for 2000, 2001, and 2002 the total gross receipts were \$15,900.
+Therefore, the organization must file Form 1023 within 90 days after the end of its 2002 tax year.
+If it does not file within this time period, it will not be exempt under section 501(c)(3) for the period beginning with tax year 2002 ending when the Form 1023 is received by the IRS.
+The organization, however, will not lose its exempt status for the tax years ending before January 1, 2002.